maxint-rd/FastPwmPin/README.md

  - On ATtiny84A/44A and ATmega328/168/8A the 16-bit Timer1 is also supported, allowing for lower frequencies and for higher PWM precision (at those lower frequencies).
  - At lower frequencies the prescaler is enabled, allowing for lower frequencies and for higher PWM precision (at those lower frequencies).
 The frequencies that use the different prescaler settings were determined through experimentation and are depending on the MCU used.
  - The stability (jitter) of the generated signal depends on the MCU and the selected frequency and duty cycle.
 In testing the ATtiny13A showed more jitter than the ATtiny85 at higher frequencies.
 The jitter can easily be measured using the Arduino [FreqCount](https://github.com/PaulStoffregen/FreqCount/tree/master/examples/Serial_Output) serial example an the serial plotter of the Arduino IDE.
+ - Disabling PWM may not work for all pins.
+Toggle-only pins were found to have issues.
+For the ATmega328P (Uno/Nano/Pro-mini), ATmega168 (some Nano clones) and the LGT8F328P this was resolved.
+Other MCU's such as ATtiny still need to be tested.

 ### Credits
 - This library is based on information found in various sources.
 See the links below for references.